 Where can I park?

-There are 60 marked parking spaces in the court, and if you are a resident Leaseholder you can apply to the KC Office to join the waiting list to get a Licence for a specific space.
+There are 60 marked parking spaces in the court, and if you are a resident Leaseholder you can apply to the Kenilworth Court Office to join the waiting list to get a Licence for a specific space.
 Sometimes the waiting list can be up to two years.
-Cars or vans, including motorcycles and bicycles, can’t be parked anywhere in the court without permission of a KC Porter or the General Manager.
+Cars or vans, including motorcycles and bicycles, can not be parked anywhere in the court without permission of a Kenilworth Court Porter or the General Manager.
 Bicycles are not allowed in flats and several secure bicycle sheds are available, and you must also contact the office if you wish to use them.
-Visitors may be allocated a temporary space for car motorcycle or bicycle if there is room.
+Visitors may be allocated a temporary space for a car, motorcycle or bicycle if there is room.
 Please ask a Porter for a temporary parking permit.

 Can I keep pets?